Sections Of This Article

 . . . but doesn’t go further than that.
 But the levels which are actually used to build everything (including the beings which inhabit this universe, as well as the physical existences) are the levels of 16 and 32, which are preserved in a different perspective (a spiritual system called the ifa), and they include self/other (although this is really a redefinition of these concepts, since they exist in somewhat different forms senior to this universe).

-Selfishness,on the other hand, refers to a self-centered and egocentric attitude where one prioritizes their own needs, desires, or interests over others’, often at the expense of those around them.
+Selfishness, on the other hand, refers to a self-centred and egocentric attitude where one prioritizes their own needs, desires, or interests over others’, often at the expense of those around them.
 It involves a lack of consideration or empathy for others’ feelings or well-being, driven by excessive focus on personal gain or satisfaction.
 So again we come across the polarity of self and other, in exploring these concepts.

 Ego refers to the conscious and unconscious aspects of a person’s self-image or self-identity.
 It involves the individual’s perception of themselves, including their sense of importance, worth, and capabilities.
-While a healthy ego can contribute to self-confidence and resilience, an overinflated ego can lead to arrogance, defensiveness, and an exaggerated sense of superiority.
+While a “healthy ego” (according to some definitions, at least) can contribute to self-confidence and resilience, an overinflated ego can lead to arrogance, defensiveness, and an exaggerated sense of superiority.

 Self-esteem pertains to the overall subjective evaluation of one’s worth, competence, and value as a person.
 It influences an individual’s confidence, resilience, and ability to handle life’s challenges.